MSc Global Wildlife Health and ConservationFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-This course has been carefully designed for those aspiring to a career in wildlife health, conservation and management.
+This programme has been carefully designed for those aspiring to a career in wildlife health, conservation and management.
 Potential employers include national parks, zoological gardens, animal rescue centres, wildlife hospitals, environmental NGOs, conservation charities and government agencies with statutory wildlife responsibilities, both in Britain and overseas.

 Previous students have gone on to work for a range of employers, including the Environment Agency, Cheetah Conservation Botswana, Chester Zoo, the Durrell Wildlife Conservation Trust, the Sloth Institute of Costa Rica, the World Wide Fund for Nature, Frontier, Ecofieldtrips Singapore and Natural England.
 Our graduates are now spread across the world, working to achieve wildlife conservation from positions of influence in Europe, North America, South America, Asia and Africa.